openxpki/openxpki/doc/upgrading.rst

 To upgrade from v2 or an earlier v3 installation to v3 please see the Upgrade document in the openxpki-config repository.

+In case you have written your own code or used the command line tools please note that the old API was removed and some output formats have changed!
+You can find the API documentation as "perldoc" the implementation classes (located in OpenXPKI::Server::API2::Plugin).

 Release v2.3
 -------------